SadDeploy/baltpiterstroy__project/README.md

-# BaltPeterStroy
+# BaltPiterStroy

-> This is jade template for BaltPeterStroy based on Raptorius Web Kit
+> This is jade template for BaltPiterStroy based on Raptorius Web Kit

 ## Usage